The Seasonal Wonder of King George Falls in Australia’s Kimberley Region

 For the Balanggarra people, the King George River holds high cultural significance.
 They view the King George Falls as the male and female incarnations of the Wunkurr (rainbow serpents).
 “There is a rich history here for the Balanggarra people, and there’s more recent history as well,” says McQuillan.
 “Every time I come to Koolama Bay I remind guests of the World War II incident.”

 In 1942, M/V Koolama was attacked by Japanese bombers as it made its way north along the Western Australia coastline.
-Upon receiving word that the ship had been bombed, the Balanggarra people set out to assist.
+Upon receiving word of the bombing of MV Koolama, the Balanggarra people set out to assist.
 “The skillful Balanggarra men led the arduous overland journey with 93 of the 190 passengers, crew and army personnel to the remote Kalumburu mission,” says McQuillan.

 Fortunately, it’s not quite so difficult to tackle this enchanting corner of the world these days.
 Seeing is believing, says McQuillan, who is counting down the days until she can once again bear witness to the falls, as their vitality comes alive from April.